Sienci-Labs/Resources/mill-one/Software/mo-cad.md

 <h2>Advanced Reading (Optional)</h2>
 Here are two more recommended programs if the first two weren't your cup of tea.
 Every software listed on this page is free to use and has been tested by us and other Mill One users.

-As far as other softwares are concerned, Wikipedia has a page dedicated to comparing most <a href="https://en.wikipedia.org/wiki/Comparison_of_vector_graphics_editors" target="_blank" rel="noopener">well-known vector graphics editors</a> as well as a list of the majority of <a href="https://en.wikipedia.org/wiki/List_of_3D_modeling_software" target="_blank" rel="noopener">3D modelling programs</a> available for use.
+As far as other software is concerned, Wikipedia has a page dedicated to comparing most <a href="https://en.wikipedia.org/wiki/Comparison_of_vector_graphics_editors" target="_blank" rel="noopener">well-known vector graphics editors</a> as well as a list of the majority of <a href="https://en.wikipedia.org/wiki/List_of_3D_modeling_software" target="_blank" rel="noopener">3D modelling programs</a> available for use.
 <h3><strong><a href="https://inkscape.org/" target="_blank" rel="noopener">Inkscape</a> (Vector Editing)
 </strong></h3>
 A desktop-based tool that you can use to either turn existing pixel images into vector images or create your own vector drawings.
-Also great for importing Solidworks DXFs and turning them into vector images.
+Also great for importing SolidWorks DXFs and turning them into vector images.

 Download it here: <a href="https://inkscape.org/en/download/" target="_blank" rel="noopener">https://inkscape.org/en/download/</a>
-Find useful tutorial videos by <a class="yt-uix-sessionlink spf-link " href="https://www.youtube.com/channel/UCwRXb5dUK4cvsHbx-rGzSgw" target="_blank" rel="noopener" data-sessionlink="itct=CDQQ4TkiEwjn2LT_6I_YAhVIeAMKHUxkDgIo-B0">Derek Banas</a> on his really great <a href="https://www.youtube.com/watch?v=zUIOEXssTSE&amp;list=PLGLfVvz_LVvTSi9bKrvGR2_DBg0Tv8Dxo" target="_blank" rel="noopener">video playlist</a>.
+Find useful tutorial videos by <a href="https://www.youtube.com/channel/UCwRXb5dUK4cvsHbx-rGzSgw" target="_blank" rel="noopener">Derek Banas</a> on his really great <a href="https://www.youtube.com/watch?v=zUIOEXssTSE&amp;list=PLGLfVvz_LVvTSi9bKrvGR2_DBg0Tv8Dxo" target="_blank" rel="noopener">video playlist</a>.
 There's also a great <a href="https://youtu.be/W0V-4O9x9Uk" target="_blank" rel="noopener">video guide</a> for converting pixel images into vector images courtesy of Glenn Langton.

 ![alt text](../../_images/_mill-one/_software/mo_cad_p3_Inkscape.png){.aligncenter .size-medium}